Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Joint Link Matching and Flow Routing via Lagrangian Duality

 \subsection{Convergence and Complexity of Subgradient Descent}

-The convergence of the subgradient descent in Algorithm \ref{alg:dual_optimization} is guaranteed by that 1) the initial Lagrange multipliers are not chosen arbitrarily far from the optimal, and 2) that the subgradient is numerically stable with a bounded norm, which is proved in our case as follows. \begin{lemma} The distance from the initial Lagrange multipliers to optimal ones and the maximum norm of the dual function's supergradient are both bounded by finite constants, i.e., there exist constants $0<\eta_1<\infty$ and $0<\eta_2<\infty$ such that
+The convergence of the subgradient descent in Algorithm~\ref{alg:dual_optimization} is guaranteed by the facts that 1) the initial Lagrange multipliers are not chosen arbitrarily far from the optimum, and 2) the subgradient is numerically stable with a bounded norm, which is proved in our case as follows. \begin{lemma} The distance from the initial Lagrange multipliers to the optimal ones and the maximum norm of the dual function's supergradient are both bounded by finite constants, i.e., there exist constants $0<\eta_1<\infty$ and $0<\eta_2<\infty$ such that

 \end{lemma} \begin{proof} The proof is listed in the appendix. \end{proof}